southgate/southgate.github.io/_posts/2015-06-17-tarken-winn.md

 ![alex tarken rob on a bike](https://cloud.githubusercontent.com/assets/52830/8224613/5b905732-153e-11e5-998a-c50cf0ac9f9e.jpg)
 *Myself in the front, Tarken in the middle, and Rob Kerns in the back.
 1987*

 I spent a US summer / NZ winter traveling in New Zealand when I was 19, reuniting with Tarken and the Winn clan.
 Among other adventures, the two of us drove down to Lake Waikaremoana and tramped around for 4 days, mostly in the rain.
 It was beautiful and I loved it but I distinctly remember whining about the weather and how tired I was.
 Tarken was nothing but enthusiasm and good vibes.
-He was smart, curious, easy going, and game for anything.

 A few years ago, my then girlfriend and I were on vacation on a small island near Bali.
 We'd found a nice beach bar from which to watch the sunset.
 We spotted a picnic table and, unwisely, both sat down on the same side.
 As one would expect, the table tipped backwards and we narrowly escaped  embarrassment at the very least.